mq4i/number-guessing-game/README.md

 - User input validation
 - Feedback for each guess
 - Tracks number of attempts
-- Tracks time taken to guess correctly
+- Tracks time taken to guess

 Requirements
 - Python 3 installed